rockcesar/LatinChainDevelopments/docs/latinchain_API.md

-"points_chess": float, // Total points in chess "points_sudoku": float, // Total points in sudoku "points_snake": float, // Total points in snake "unblocked": boolean // If the user is verified: True is verified, False is not verified }
+"points_chess": float, // Total points in chess "points_sudoku": float, // Total points in sudoku "points_snake": float, // Total points in snake "points_datetime": string, // Datetime of the last update of points in any game "unblocked": boolean // If the user is verified: True is verified, False is not verified }
 ```